-Slow-baked maple-glazed onions and Brussels sprouts is a fantastic cool-weather side dish.
-Perfect for holidays or as a delicious, everyday way to use up surplus onions.
+Slow-baked maple-glazed onions and Brussels sprouts is a fantastic cool-weather side dish that goes with any kind of meal.
+Perfect for holidays or as a delectable everyday way to use up surplus onions.

 Recently I found myself with a ridiculous amount of onions, having bought more when there were already plenty in the pantry, and this was a perfect way to use that surplus.